MNprojects/DokkanAPI/restapi/README.md

 Field | Description | example
 ------|------------ | ------
 name  | The exact name of the character.
-You can pass multiple options separated with a "," | `/api/v1/?name=Broly&20%26&20Cheelai%20%26&20Lemo` is searching for Broly & Cheelai & Lemo fname | All the characters names that contains the string given, You can pass multiple options separated with a "," | `/api/v1/?fname=Broly` is searching for all characters that contains Broly in the name title | The exact title of the character.
+You can pass multiple options separated with a "," | `/api/v1/?name=Broly %26 Cheelai %26 Lemo` is searching for Broly & Cheelai & Lemo fname | All the characters names that contains the string given, You can pass multiple options separated with a "," | `/api/v1/?fname=Broly` is searching for all characters that contains Broly in the name title | The exact title of the character.
 You can pass multiple options separated with a "," | `/api/v1/?title=A%20New%2Life%2on%2Vampa` is search for title A New Life on Vampa ftitle| All the characters titles that contains the string given, You can pass multiple options separated with a "," | `/api/v1/?ftitle=Kakarot` is searching for all characters that contains Kakarot in the title